-Janos was born and raised in Hungary, this was where he first met the didgeridoo in 1999.
-Although in the early days he approached the didgeridoo in a contemporary way as a player, he always felt that studying the Australian Indigenous cultures is an important part learning to play the didgerioo.
+Janos was born in Hungary, he first met the didgeridoo there in the mid-90’s.
+Although in the early days he approached the didgeridoo in a contemporary way as a player, he always felt that studying the Australian Indigenous cultures is important while learning to play the didgerioo.

-During the coming years Janos was looking for the sound of the didgeridoo that represent his connection to this unique instrument.
-He first visited Australia in 2006, when he was working with a didgeridoo maker in Far-North Queensland.
-The experience of cutting and making instruments in the bush strengthened his dedication towards the termite-hollowed eucalyptus instruments.
-After his return back to Europe, he was working at Ethnosound Worldmusic Instrument shop in Budapest as cultural promoter and even coordinator.
-During this period he was actively performing as a didgeridoo player in several projects and incorporated the instrument in the Hungarian traditional and contemporary music scene.
+For many years Janos was looking for the sound of the didgeridoo that resonates with his connection to this unique instrument.
+He first visited Australia in 2006 and worked with a didgeridoo maker in Far-North Queensland.
+The experience of cutting and making instruments in the bush impacted his connection to the land and strengthened his dedication towards the termite-hollowed eucalyptus instruments.
+After his return to Europe, he worked at Ethnosound Worldmusic Instrument shop in Budapest as cultural promoter and event coordinator.
+During this period he was actively performing as a didgeridoo player, incorporating the instrument in the Hungarian traditional and contemporary music.
 He was the co-producer, composer and artist of the Gudanjabro Didgeridoo Duo that released its debut album in 2008.

-Over these years his attention gradually turned towards the traditional playing styles of the Top End of Australia.
-In 2009 Janos moved to Australia, where he is since studying the different traditional didgeridoos and the distinctive playing styles of the Northern Territory.
+Over these years Janos’ attention gradually turned towards the traditional playing styles of the Top End of Australia.
+In 2009 he moved to Australia, where he has studying the different traditional didgeridoos and the distinctive playing styles of the Northern Territory.
 He is looking for the ‘classical’ sound of the didgeridoo while learning about the traditional Indigenous knowledge and the languages of the region.
 He believes that this` hollowed wooden tube` has the best, the original and the proper sound on its cultural ground, it belongs there, and it carries a universal message that can speak to anyone.

-In 2013 Janos kickstarted Hollow Log Didgeridoos to establish an online surface where ‘outsiders’ can learn about the traditional didgeridoo and have access to good quality instruments on a reasonable price.
-He feels it is important to talk about the traditional didgeridoo as a ‘balanda’, non-Aboriginal contemporary player and help others to better understand, and then value and respect the traditional culture of the instrument, as well as the People who invented it.
-For him, maintaining an ongoing connection with the traditional custodians, learn their ways of life, worldview and languages is an important part of his personal and professional life.
+In 2013 Janos started Hollow Log Didgeridoos to establish an online surface where ‘outsiders’ can learn about the traditional didgeridoo and have access to good quality instruments.
+He approaches the traditional didgeridoo through the lens of a ‘balanda’, non-Aboriginal contemporary player and aims to help his peers to better understand, value and respect the traditional culture of the instrument, as well as the People who invented it.
+Maintaining ongoing connection with the traditional custodians, learning their ways of life, worldview and languages are important part of Janos’ personal and professional life.

-Janos has been working across Arnhem Land for over the past ten years, lived in Yirrkala in Northeast Arnhem Land for three years – currently based in New South Wales, on Wadi-Wadi land.
+Janos has been working across Arnhem Land for over the past ten years.
+He lived in Yirrkala in Northeast Arnhem Land where he was involved in ‘community-life’ that gave him a deeper understanding of the complexities of contemporary life in Arnhem Land.
+Currently he is based in New South Wales, on Wadi-Wadi land.
 Apart from learning on-ground and being exposed to Indigenous cultures, Janos studied Yolŋu languages at Charles Darwin University and acquired a diploma at Yolŋu Studies; currently he is studying linguistics and contemporary Indigenous life at the same institution.
-For the past six years, Janos has been working at ARDS Aboriginal Corporation and Yolŋu Radio as cross-cultural facilitator, involved in a range of community development and language projects, cross-cultural consultation and cultural competency training.
-This unique work experience gave him a particular perspective into cross-cultural engagement, that he adopted to approach the didgeridoo as a cross-cultural communication tool.
-While sharing information about the dideridoo, he aims to use his background, skills and toolbox to promote respectful, culturally appropriate and acceptable engagement with the instrument and its People.
+His career as cross-cultural facilitator and educator has been shaped at ARDS Aboriginal Corporation and Yolŋu Radio where he was involved in a range of community development and language projects, cross-cultural consultation and cross-cultural training.
+Janos has also been actively involved in the work of Buku-Larrŋay Mulka Centre and Maningrida Arts and Crafts as didgeridoo specialist.
+These unique experiences gave him a particular perspective to see and use the didgeridoo as a cross-cultural communication tool.
+While sharing information about the didgeridoo, he aims to use his background, skills and toolbox to promote respectful and culturally appropriate engagement with the instrument and its People.

 Janos is available to facilitate workshops and presentations about the instrument – find the contact details here.